26.Aug.2005

 A real life example: You’re editing a movie of your wedding.
 You’re working in a

-Full-PAL DV Backend since you’ve got your files/media captured from a
+since you've got your files/media captured from a

 camcorder in this format (768x576 25 frames per second, 48kHz 2channel 16 bit